 What is the history of the Fraser River?

 The formation of the Fraser River dates back to the Miocene period millions of years ago.
-It was first explored by Simon Fraser in 1808, hence the name.
+Simon Fraser first explored it in 1808, hence the name.
 Fraser, a fur trader by profession, was looking for a new way to navigate the Pacific.
 Thinking that the river was the Columbia, he set forth and tried to explore the route.

-The indigenous people who knew the river well were discouraging him from his journey because many parts of the river were deemed impassable.
+The indigenous people who knew the river well discouraged him from his journey because many parts of the river were deemed impassable.
 True enough, Fraser and his team were met by roaring rapids.

 What is the Fraser River’s length?